News

 Arts Research Center

-On January 29, 2024, the Arts Research Center welcomed writer Deborah Miranda for a reading followed by a conversation with Estelle Tarica, Professor of Latin American Literature and Culture and Chair of the Department of Spanish & Portuguese (event info here).
-The full recording of the event is available for viewing on ARC’s YouTube channel, here.
+On January 29, 2024, the Arts Research Center welcomed writer Deborah Miranda for a reading followed by a conversation with Estelle Tarica, Professor of Latin American Literature and Culture and Chair of the Department of Spanish & Portuguese (event info here(link is external)).
+The full recording of the event is available for viewing on ARC’s YouTube channel, here(link is external).

 March 11, 2024